 Street sweeping is conducted by the Kirkland Public Works Street Division.
 Crews are equipped with three street sweepers that cover almost 600 lane-miles of roadway within the City.
 Sweeping typically begins in the north end of the City with a clockwise rotation.
 Areas east of I-405 are swept first, then crews work their way to the south end of Kirkland.
 From the south end, sweepers work areas west of I-405 and head north.
 Once all roads have been swept, the cycle to sweep all streets begins again.
-Typically, every street in the City is swept 10 to 12 times per year.
+Based on existing resources, the City is able to sweep every road in Kirkland approximately 6-7 times per year.
+Sweeping is more regular during the fall/winter months of October through March where the goal is monthly sweepings.
+During spring to summer, sweeping resources are reduced in order to focus on other operations such as paving and mowing.

 Street sweeping priorities are developed to protect public safety during traffic incidents (e.g. collision) and snow/rain/ice weather events and to provide a basic level of cleanliness and water quality protection throughout the City.
 Because the City sweeps streets on a regular basis, individual requests for sweeping in a particular area, neighborhood, or street are not accepted.